-Indian Economy, no doubt is passing through a sluggish economic growth since 2016 as compared to earlier years, although Indian Economy is still showing positive growth at the rate which may not be considered as very slow, if we go by the global economic growth standards.
+Indian Economy, no doubt is passing through a sluggish economic growth since 2016 post demonetization as compared to earlier years, although efforts are being made to improve the Indian Economy’s growth to achieve the rate which may not be considered as very slow.

 India’s Economic growth has slowed for 5 consecutive quarters beginning from late 2015-16 onwards.
 Now growth is slower than it was in the quarter in which The Modi Government assumed office.
 It could be serious blow for a government that had promised to turn around the economy through decisive governance.

 India’s GDP growth has gone down from a high of 9.2% in third Quarter of the year 2016 to 5.7% in current 4thquarter of 2017.
 The economic growth rate is probably the slowest in last many years.
 However, Indian Economy as per global standard is not in recessionary stage.
 The UK and the European Union consider an economy in recession only when real GDP growth actually turns negative over two consecutive quarters and by this criterion, with a positive growth rate of 5.7%, Indian economy is far off from being in a recession.